Battle of New Orleans: British withdrawal

 Despite news of capture of the American battery on the west bank of the Mississippi River, British officers concluded that continuing the Louisiana campaign would be too costly.
 Three days after the battle, General Lambert held a council of war.
 Deciding to withdraw, the British left camp at Villeré's Plantation by January 19.
 They were not pursued in any strength.
-The Chalmette battlefield was the plantation home of Colonel Denis de La Ronde's half-brother Ignace Martin de Lino (1755–1815).
-The British forces burned it, reputedly causing de Lino's death from a broken heart shortly after returning home three weeks after the battle.
-The British returned to where they had landed, a distance in excess of sixty miles, the final troops re-embarked on January 27.
+The Chalmette battlefield was the plantation home of Ignace Martin de Lino (1755–1815), a Spanish veteran of the American Revolutionary War.
+The British returned to where they had landed, a distance in excess of sixty miles.
+The final troops re-embarked on January 27.